After Pork Chop’s first soccer game, I put up a photo of him in all his new soccer gear on Facebook. He was so cute and sweaty and I was so proud.

 - First put on the long socks and pull them all the way up.
 They usually are long enough to go up the thigh!

 - Then take the top of the soccer sock and fold it over the shin guard.
+So to answer a popular question, soccer shin guards are worn both over and under soccer socks!

 - Easy peasy!